-Indonesia is a country which is regularly in the news due to its exposure to natural disasters.
-Due to its location and topography it is exposed a huge range of natural disasters.
-Typhoons, earthquakes and volcanic eruptions regularly strike the Indonesian Islands which have a direct impact on people’s lives as well as leading to flooding, landslides, tsunamis and mudflows.
-Indonesians have developed schemes and systems to mitigate the risks from such disasters and to cater for people’s needs when the worst does happen.
+Indonesia is a country which is regularly in the international news due to its frequent major natural disasters.
+Typhoons, earthquakes and volcanic eruptions regularly strike the Indonesian Islands.
+These have a direct impact on people’s lives as well as leading to flooding, landslides, tsunamis and mudflows.
+Indonesians have developed schemes and systems to mitigate the risks from such disasters and to cater for people’s needs when the disasters strike.

-This field experience trip is aimed primarily at those potentially interested in working in the disaster relief sector. will be run by RedR Indonesia with support from Dr Mark Errington and Dr Robert Hodgson who both have practical experience of working in disaster areas around the world.
+This field experience is aimed primarily at those potentially interested in working in the disaster relief sector.
+It will again be hosted by RedR Indonesia with support from Dr Mark Errington and Dr Robert Hodgson, both of whom have practical experience of working in disaster areas around the world.

-- To experience living in challenging conditions and working directly with those who have lived through disasters and those who help communities to rebuild following disasters.
+- For participants to experience living in challenging conditions and working directly with those who have lived through disasters and those who help communities to rebuild following disasters.

 Who will be facilitating the event?

-Tickets for this trip cost £550 per participant and this fee will cover all costs in Indonesia.
-From this £550 fee, a £50 administration fee per participant will be paid to RedR UK and £50 will also go to RedR Indonesia.
+Tickets for this trip cost £650 per participant and this fee will cover all costs in Indonesia.
+It also includes a £50 administration fee per participant to RedR UK and £50 donation to RedR Indonesia.